madwolfa/databricks-demo/README.md

         - `databricks_client_secret`
 ### Execution
 This IaC is executed using the `Terraform Apply` GitHub Action [workflow](./.github/workflows/terraform-apply.yml).
 Terraform Cloud is used as a backend.
+Speculative plans are supported using the `Terraform Plan` GitHub Action [workflow](./.github/workflows/terraform-plan.yml) as part of PR review process.

 ## Python
 This [script](./scripts/modify_job.py) modifies the schedule of a Databricks job to run on weekdays only or every day based on the environment variable `WEEKDAYS_ONLY`.
 It uses the Databricks SDK for Python to interact with the Databricks workspace.